jantman/openscad-workbench-design/README.md

 Openscad designs for my new workbench.
 This has been _very_ specifically sized to fit certain items.

+## ToDo

+* Rotate supports for top shelf to give more vertical space?
+* Higher shelf in left pillar under desktop, for printer control/power supply?
+* Import models of my printer and other things that will go on the desk; see how they fit

 ## Rendered Images

 [![assembled_default](renders/assembled_default_sm.png)](renders/assembled_default.png)